Browsed by

 Escribano

-The term canon is used to describe the list of books approved for inclusion in the Bible.
+Where did the Old Testament canon of books come from?
+The term “canon” is used to describe the list of books approved for inclusion in the Bible.
 It stems from a Greek word meaning “rod,” as in a straight stick that serves as a standard for measuring.
 Hence, to speak of the biblical canon is to speak of authoritative books, given by God, the teachings of which define correct belief and practice.
 Obviously, only books inspired by God should be received as canonical.
 The Bible before you includes 39 books in the Old Testament (OT).
 Are these the right books?
 Who wrote them?
 What were their sources of information?
 These questions are asked by friends and foes of biblical faith.
-ThIs article touches on such issues with an aim to bolster confidence in the OT as the “inspired” “word of God” (1 Thessalonians 2:13 NLT; 2 Timothy 3:16 NLT). read more
+ThIs article touches on such issues with an aim to bolster confidence in the Old Testament Canon of books as the “inspired” “word of God” (1 Thessalonians 2:13 NLT; 2 Timothy 3:16 NLT). read more

 “Everything must be fulfilled that is written about me in the Law of Moses, the Prophets and the Psalms”—Luke 24:44 NIV